hilaryzen/DeepfakeEnsemble/README.md

 pip install -r requirements.txt
 ```

-tensorflow and pytorch-ignite may need to be installed separately.
+tensorflow, pytorch-ignite, cmake, and face_recognition may need to be installed separately.

 To prepare data: